 Picking the right-sized luggage for the family can save you time during the travel and make it easier to move around.

 When we are traveling in a group, I often choose a lightweight luggage, which comes in different sizes, materials and colors.
 I have chosen a pricer option – Rimowa, and has been taken it all over Europe, Asia, and the United States.
 Couldn’t be happier with the quality.
 It is lightweight, easy to transport, and durable.

 Even though we are traveling, I still like to put all the belongings in an orderly manner.
 Roll your clothes as small as possible.
 Use organizer bags for travel will save you plenty of space.

 One of the best tips that allow you to bring fewer clothes is to schedule a laundry visit during your trip, eco-friendly laundry detergent is recommended to include on your list instead of purchasing an oversize detergent during the travel.

 Reusable LDPE and polypropylene bags are lightweight, easy to store and have a lower environmental impact.
 The rule of thumb is any materials you have chosen to bring, reuse them, and use as many times as possible.

 3. Eco-friendly toiletry

-Travel convenience kits, eco-friendly toothbrushes, and soap are widely available in the market.
+Eco-friendly toothbrushes, and toiletry kits are widely available in the market.
 However, the most recommended way is to fill up your toiletries such as shampoo, bath, and conditioner from home with reusable containers.
 Most of the empty containers from the convenience kits are often end up becoming waste in the hotel.